 Military aviation

-From 1919 to 1940, Latvian military aviation became the strongest in the Baltic States.
-At that time, Latvian aviation had planes built in its own factory in the workshops of VEF and the port of Liepaja.
-There were also planes from Europe, mainly from England.
-The aviation regiment consisted of fighter squadrons, reconnaissance squadrons, naval squadrons, and aviation school units that trained pilots and specialists for all necessary services.
-In 1939, the Aviation Regiment included: the regiment's headquarters in Riga, 8 operational squadrons (60 aircraft, 120 pilots and 80 specialists), a military aviation school, repair shops, and a supply warehouse.
+From 1919 to 1940, the Latvian military aviation became the strongest in the Baltic states.
+At that time, the Latvian aviation had aircraft built at its own factory VEF and in the workshops of the Liepāja military port.
+There were also aircraft from Europe, mainly from England.
+The aviation regiment consisted of fighter squadrons, reconnaissance aircraft squadrons, a naval aviation squadron and an aviation school unit, which trained pilots and specialists for all necessary services.
+In 1939, the Aviation Regiment consisted of: regiment headquarters in Riga, 8 operational squadrons (60 aircraft, 120 pilots and 80 specialists), a Military Aviation School, repair shops, and a supply depot.

-The Aviation Regiment officially ceased to exist on December 25, 1940, after the occupation of Latvia by the USSR.
+The aviation regiment officially ceased to exist on December 25, 1940, after the occupation of Latvia by the USSR.

 More information sources